bhralzz/MASK2YOLO/README.md

         label1: binary masked file for each source iamge for label1 collection
         label1: binary masked file for each source iamge for label1 collection

-just set base_path = "D:/Dataset/"
-and run the code
+for example set base_path = 'D:/Dataset/' and run the code

 two folders will be generated in